 As with most horse breeds, the price of this breed can vary dramatically based on the horse’s breeding, training, health, disposition, and show experience.

-While a healthy curly horse with no papers and a dubious history ran through an auction house may sell for under $1000, if you are purchasing a young 2-3 year old curly horse ready to start training from a breeder, you can expect to pay between $2,000 and $4,000 on average.
-For Curly Horses that are saddle broke and safe for the average rider, expect to pay between $3,000 and $5,000 on average.
-Curly Horses with significant show experience, performance titles, very unique colorings (such as Leopard Appaloosa, Dun, Grullo, etc), or beginner-safe training may cost upwards of $5,000.
+While a healthy curly horse with no papers and a dubious history may sell for under $1000 at an auction, curly horses from breeders are more expensive.
+If you purchase a young curly horse ready to start training from a breeder, you can expect to pay between $2,500 and $5,000 on average.
+For Curly Horses that are saddle broke and safe for the average rider, expect to pay between $3,500 and $6000 on average.
+Curly Horses with significant show experience, performance titles, very unique colorings (such as Leopard Appaloosa, Dun, Grullo, etc), or beginner-safe training may cost upwards of $7,500.

 Average Size and height of curly horses

-Like the mustangs with which curly horses share many genes, curly horses tend not to be particularly large horses.
-Most curly horses average around 15 hands high, without outliers often taller and occasionally exceeding 16 hands.
+Like the mustangs with which curly horses share many genes, curly horses are usually not large horses.
+Most curly horses average around 15 hands high.
+Some may occasionally exceed 16 hands.
 Curly ponies are not uncommon.

 More Articles on Curly Horses: